DHTMLX/docs-diagram/docs/api/inline_editor/aftereditorclose_event.md

 # afterEditorClose

 @short: fires after the inline editor of the item is closed

-@signature: {``}
+@signature: {`afterEditorClose: (id: Id, key: string, subHeaderId?: string) => void;`}

 @params:
-- id    	    string|number		the id of an item
+- `id: string | number` - the id of an item
-- key 		    string				the name of the edited property
+- `key: string` - the name of the edited property
-- subheaderId	string|undefined	optional, the id of the edited subheader of a swimlane
+- `subheaderId: string | undefined` - optional, the id of the edited subheader of a swimlane

 @example:
 diagram.events.on("afterEditorClose", (id, key, subheaderId) => {